 Where the ToV is a payment, values are reported on the date of the payment.
-Payments made in 2022 for activities related to 2021 are included.
-If consent to disclose these has been obtained, they are reported against the individual.
-If not, they will be reported in aggregate.
+Payments made in 2023 for activities related to 2022 are included.
+Where ToVs relate to multi-year contracts, only the ToVs made in the reporting year are included.
 Where the ToV is a benefit in kind, values are reported on the date the recipient received the benefit.